sschwarzer/racket-glossary/glossary-notes.md

     go, if a predicate gives `#t` for a given number, the predicates further down also give `#t` for the same number.
 (I suppose that's the "numeric tower" thing at work.)
+- Suggestion from Philip McGrath on Slack: Treat fixnums only as implementation detail. → Don't discuss them in the Numbers entry.
 - Number predicates don't check just the machine type!
   - For example, `(integer?
 2.0)` is `#t`!
   - However, `fixnum?` and `flonum?` _do_ react to the type.